 Second, make a plan for yourself to tackle one section of information at a time.
 Some of these sections can be completed in an hour, some will take much longer because it means going through all of your family's paperwork to find legal contracts, medical records, insurance policies, bank information, etc.

 Lastly, after you’ve spent hours and hours (days?!) collecting and organizing all of your information, you’ll want to find a very safe place to keep your book.
-This place should be easy for you to grab-and-go in an emergency but not so out-in-the-open that an identity thief could find it.
+This place should be easy for you to grab-and-go in an emergency but not so out-in-the-open that an identity thief who happens to be in your home could find it.
 Make sure other people you trust such as your spouse or a parent know exactly what the book looks like and where to find it in case there is an emergency involving yourself and someone else becomes in charge.

-It is not a fun project by any means, but I do believe that having it completed will put you a bit at ease.
-It definitely cut down on the stress of having to produce some of these documents for school, camp, the RMV, etc. The best part is once it's done, updating it is as easy as just putting a current document on top of the old one.
+It is not a fun project by any means, for many reasons, but I do believe that having it completed will put you a bit at ease.
+It definitely cuts down on the stress of having to produce documents for school or camp enrollments, updates at the RMV, etc. The best part is once it's done, updating it is as easy as just putting a current document on top of the old one.

 Now is definitely a good time to tackle this time-consuming project because you are stuck in the house anyway.
 Future You will thank you for it.